cara-tm/simple-tooltips/README.md

 # simple-tooltips

-Simple and very light javascript tooltips with no dependencies, use data-set with full fallback for old browsers.
+Simple and very light javascript tooltips with no dependencies, uses the "data-set" attribute with full fallback for old browsers.

-An adaptation of Chris Bracco codepen (http://codepen.io/cbracco/pen/nufHz) with full fallback for old browsers.
+An adaptation of the Chris Bracco's CSS codepen (http://codepen.io/cbracco/pen/nufHz) with full fallback for old browsers.

 ## Usage